 Why this programme

-- The University of Glasgow is ranked top amongst UK medical schools in the National Student Survey (2016) with 98% overall student satisfaction
+- Ranked top amongst UK medical schools in the National Student Survey (2016) with 98% overall student satisfaction.

-- The work and assignments during the course are tailored in order for students to reflect on implementing knowledge and skills in their own unit, country or region
+- Work and assignments are tailored in order for students to reflect on implementing knowledge and skills in their own unit, country or region.

-- The course enables students to study, in depth, a wide range of clinical and non-clinical topics pertinent to the practice of Critical Care.
+- Study, in depth, a wide range of clinical and non-clinical topics pertinent to the practice of Critical Care.

 Learning is done exclusively via a state-of-the-art Virtual Learning Environment (VLE) with emphasis on the research and governance principles which underpin contemporary practice, as well as leadership and management skills.